Monday, January 31, 2022

 Stone On Shore

-glintless and grey,
+glintless tide-lathered grey,

 the Earth without azure,